cgutierr-zgz/cgutierr-zgz.github.io/content/posts/color-filtered-to-the-rescue/index.md

 ---
-title: "ColorFiltered saved my day - Making a custom border shape in Flutter"
+title: "Making a custom border shape in Flutter with ColorFiltered"
 date: 2023-02-10
 tags: ["flutter", "dart", "border", "shape", "custom"]
 summary: "Creating a custom border shape in Flutter is not as easy as it seems.
 In this post, I'll show you how to achieve it."